Notifications

 - Arrays are prefixed with

-when referenced, but individual elements use$
+@when referenced, but individual elements use$because they’re scalars

 my @colors = ('red', 'green', 'blue');